-E.coli bacteria found in wate (Name of Water Distribution System)
+E.coli bacteria found in water (Name of Water Distribution System)

 BOIL YOUR WATER BEFORE USING Bring tap water to a rolling boil, boil for one minute, and cool before using.
 Boiled or bottled water should be used for drinking, making ice, washing dishes, brushing teeth, and preparing food until further notice.
-This Boil Water Notice applies to (Describe area or attach mag) Bottled/trucked water will be available at the following locations: What Happened?
-E. coli bacteria were found in the drinking water on(date),.
+This Boil Water Notice applies to (Describe area or stach mag) Bottled/trucked water will be available at the following locations: What Happened?
+(Insert locations) E. coli bacteria were found in the drinking water on(date).
 The RMOW considers any confirmed E. coli positive sample as a public health hazard and a violation of drinking water standards.
 The presence of Escherichia coli (E. coli) bacteria indicates that the water may be contaminated with human or animal wastes.
 Harmful microbes in these wastes, including E. coli, can cause diarrhea, cramps, nausea, headaches, or other symptoms.
 These may pose a special health risk for infants, some elderly, and people with severely compromised immune systems.
 But these symptoms are not just caused by harmful microbes in drinking water.
 If you experience any of these symptoms and they persist, you should seek medical advice.
 What is being done?
 (Describe corrective actions) It is likely that you will need to boil water for the nextdays hours until the problem is fixed.
 You will be informed when tests show that you no longer need to boil your water.
-For more information, please contact: at the RMOW on or the at or the Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5 Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
+For more information, please contact: at the RMOW on For more information, please contact: at the RMOW on or the at 604-935-XXXX .
+(Phone number) Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5 Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
 Water System Facility #: Date distributed: